codec-abc/typescript-react-redux-electron-template/README.md

-this project is a little template to start a project with React, Redux and Typescript (and optionally Electron).
+This project is a little template to start a project with React, Redux and Typescript (and optionally Electron).
 It uses Webpack to generate a single javascript file for output.
 The build is automated with gulp.

 It is a simple up and down counter example.